 The advent of 3D printing opens the way for manufacturers to significantly reduce the production cost of their goods by eliminating many steps in the manufacturing process, such as casting and welding metal.
 It also reduces the complete production process to no more than three to four key players.
 With 3D printing, what would have initially been a series of stages of production could be cut down to a designer at one end, and the printer or “manufacturer” at the other.
 The middle players would most likely be suppliers of raw materials or “ink”.

-Disruptive Power of 3D Printing and Impact on Economic Security
+3D Printing and Impact on Economic Security

 Such reductions in the manufacturing process could affect both regional and international production networks, possibly resulting in reduced capital requirements, warehousing and other logistics and transportation needs.
 This change in production systems could potentially alter the very idea of nations’ economic security.